DefectDojo/django-DefectDojo/doc/guide_to_parser_writing.md

 |`dojo/unittests/test_<parser_dir>_parser.py`   | The unittest class, holding unit tests definitions
 |`dojo/tools/factory.py`                        | Import there your new parser class and add it to the long "if/else" statement

+## Things to pay attention to

+Parsers may have many fields, out of which many of them may be optional.

+Always make sure you include checks to avoid potential `KeyError` errors (e.g. field does not exist), for those fields you are not absolutely certain will always be in file that will get uploaded.
+These translate to 500 error, and do not look good.

 ## Unit tests

 Each parser must have unit tests, at least to test for 0 vuln, 1 vuln and many vulns.
 You can take a look at how other parsers have them for starters.
 The more quality tests, the better.